 - Virtual exchanges between students at exchange partner institutions where these are possible.

 - Virtual classroom meet-ups with teachers/students in schools, facilitated by the British Council where possible.

 - Training activities led by national agency partners, facilitated by the British Council where possible.

 - Masterclasses with translation/interpreting agencies or other placement providers to explore what could be done remotely.

 - Group projects for overseas employers, e.g. group translation project, global enterprise project, storyboarding ad campaign.

 The co-Chairs are liaising regularly with the British Council to ensure a coordinated approach in line with the relevant national agencies, including the national directors of the Erasmus+ programme, connecting into Commission decisions around Erasmus+.
 Technical and legal/regulatory issues pertaining to fees, funding, insurance are also being integrated into the Year Abroad planning by the UCML YA SIG co-Chairs.

-Programme Leads in Modern Languages at each University will find supporting guidance from the UCML Year Abroad SIG co-Chairs, Prof. Helen Abbott (Birmingham) and Prof. Jonathan Long (Durham), through regular mailings to the relevant UCML YA SIG list.
-For any queries relating to the Year Abroad programme currently in development, please contact UCML Project Coordinator, Dr James Illingworth, in the first instance: email@example.com.
+Programme Leads in Modern Languages at each University will find supporting guidance from the Chair of the UCML Year Abroad SIG, Prof. Jonathan Long (Durham), through regular mailings to the relevant UCML YA SIG list.
+For any queries relating to the Year Abroad programme currently in development, please contact UCML Project Coordinator, Dr James Illingworth, in the first instance: firstname.lastname@example.org.